lvkv/whenfs/README.md

 ![calendar screenshot](images/calendar_screenshot.png)

 The image above contains all the image's data split up across hundreds of tiny calendar event descriptions.
-The entire filesystem—files, directories, reads, writes and more—is all based on manipulating Google Calendar events.
+The entire filesystem—files, directories, reads, writes and more—is all based on manipulating these Google Calendar events.

 WhenFS is an example of a [harder drive](http://tom7.org/harder/)—a hard drive we didn't want or need.